 On 2022/01/10 I contacted Ms Hammond again, this time via her parliamentary email address (Celia.Hammond.MP@aph.gov.au).
 I suggested that if she found anything inaccurate in this page she could correct it.
 Professor Hammond did reply, and apologised for having missed my previous attempts to contact her.
 Significantly she wrote:

 "I share concerns about the impact of climate change on our environment – now and in the future.
 I am of the view that we have a responsibility to protect our environment for future generations and it is essential that all Australians play a part in reducing greenhouse emissions.
 I am strongly in favour of (and advocate for) positive, responsible, evidence-based and effective steps being taken to reduce our emissions and increase the use of renewable and clean energy - both individually and as a country.
-In short, the selected quotes attributed to me in the Australian in 2019 do not accurately reflect my view."I must admit that I wonder if her apparent conversion is heart-felt or just politically expedient.
-As a friend quoted: “Those convinced against their will are of the same opinion still.”
+In short, the selected quotes attributed to me in the Australian in 2019 do not accurately reflect my view."I note that she didn't say that she was misquoted in The Australian.
+In light of this apparent contradiction, how can I, or anyone, know what her true position is on climate change science?

 On this site...Several links are scattered through the text above and many are provided in the other pages on my site.